gabisurita/gabisurita.github.io/content/documented-api.rst

 to the code.
 Got interested on this?
 Please check some more examples `at their repository <https://github.com/rochacbruno/flasgger>`_.
 But some may think: can we do better?
-There's still a lot of raw swagger on the docstring and that's something we usually don't want.
+There's still a lot of raw swagger in the docstring and that's something we usually don't want.
 An answer I can give is that for `Cornice <https://github.com/Cornices/cornice>`, we can.